genomicsclass/leanpub/manuscript/modeling_exercises.md

 A>
 A>
 A>19.
 Now creat a qq-plot of the observed sample variances versus the F-distribution quantiles.
 Which of the following best describes the qq-plot?
-A>    - A. The fitted F-distribution provides a perfect fit A>    - B. If we exlucde the lowest 0.1% of the data, the F-distribution provides a good fit.
+A>    - A) The fitted F-distribution provides a perfect fit A>    - B) If we exlucde the lowest 0.1% of the data, the F-distribution provides a good fit.
-A>    - C. The normal distribution proived a better fit A>    - D. If we exclude the highest 0.1% of the data, the F-distrubtion provides a good fit.
+A>    - C) The normal distribution proived a better fit A>    - D) If we exclude the highest 0.1% of the data, the F-distrubtion provides a good fit.
 A>
 A>
 A>